 Adapt This Dish to Your Desire

-A great thing about monggo is that it is a very flexible dish.
-You can choose to substitute your dark leafy vegetable in this Filipino monggo recipe with whatever is available to you.
+You can choose to substitute the leafy vegetable in this Filipino monggo recipe with whatever is available to you.
 Besides malunggay or spinach, you can also use watercress, kale, or swiss chard.
 If you want a stronger vegetal taste, try adding bitter melon.

 I've even seen someone use hard tofu instead of meat for a vegetarian version.
 That person also switched the meat-based bouillon with vegetable bouillon.